Inflation, electroweak phase transition, and Higgs searches at the LHC in the two-Higgs-doublet model: Electroweak phase transition

 \section{Electroweak phase transition}

-Now we examine the EWPT in the parameter space achieving Higgs inflation in type-I and type-II 2HDMs.
-The EWPT can proceed in FOEWPT and a second order (cross-over) transition, and we focus on the FOEWPT in this paper, which can be used to explain the observed BAU and produce primordial gravitational wave signals.
+Now we examine the FOEWPT in the parameter space achieving Higgs inflation in type-I and type-II 2HDMs.
 For the FOEWPT, the two degenerate minima will be at different points in field space and the critical temperature $T_c$, and be separated by a potential barrier.